Adityar9764/VidShield/README.md

 We believe reproducibility includes being honest about where a system falls short.

-**On detection:** The cross-dataset evaluation on Celeb-DF-v2 returns AUC = 0.5415 — effectively near-random.
+**On detection:** The cross-dataset evaluation on Celeb-DF-v2 returns AUC = 0.5415 which is effectively near-random.
 The model predominantly predicts "fake" on nearly all samples, reflecting the qualitative gap between GAN-based synthesis in the training corpora and the higher-fidelity blending techniques in Celeb-DF-v2.
 Multi-source domain training is necessary but not sufficient for generalisation across qualitatively different synthesis pipelines.

 **On protection:** CLIP similarity disruption is not uniform across images.
 High-contrast subjects on uniform backgrounds (e.g., image `000004` at 0.7921) show higher residual similarity, suggesting that content-adaptive UAP generation would be a meaningful direction for future work.
 One of 19 evaluation images produced identical BLIP captions before and after UAP application, indicating that the current perturbation budget may be insufficient for certain image types.